ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.pt-pt.md

 ---
-title: "Security specification for Private Cloud by VMmare"
+title: "Security specification for Private Cloud by VMmare (EN)"
 excerpt: "Discover features, security functions and best practices to use our Private Cloud by VMware service "
 updated: 2024-05-21
 ---